Life Lines

 2 x Epipens are required

-The date is on the side of the Epipen
+• Check the expiry date on the side of the pen.

 Video